-In 3 months, Australia has seen devastating bushfires, floods and a global pandemic.
+In 3 months, Australia saw devastating bushfires, floods and a global pandemic.

-With rice, pasta, toilet paper and many other essential items missing from the shelves it feels like we are participating in an episode of Doomsday Preppers.
+With rice, pasta, toilet paper and many other essential items missing from the shelves it feels like we were participating in an episode of Doomsday Preppers.

 With recommendations to self-isolate, the idea of working remotely has never been so popular.
 However, there are many other uses and benefits that remote work holds other than living in an apocalyptic society.

 Why having the ability to work remotely is so essential for businesses

 It is hard to estimate how a natural disaster or global crisis will affect your business, or its longevity and severity.
 Working remotely protects your business from shutting down in the case of unexpected circumstances.

 For most larger companies, they already have these protocols in place.
 It is easy for them to send select teams or their entire workforce home to work remotely.

 Many small to medium-sized businesses are left wondering how they can afford to implement the technology needed to enable their staff to work from home.